Learning Outcomes

 This article has covered the following key knowledge points:

-- Final dividends typically require director recommendation and shareholder OR; interim dividends can usually be paid by directors alone.
+- Final dividends typically require director recommendation and shareholder OR; interim dividends can usually be paid by directors alone and are revocable until paid.

-- Unlawful distributions trigger liability for recipients and potentially for directors.
+- Unlawful distributions trigger liability for knowing recipients and can expose directors (and auditors, if negligent) to repayment obligations.

 - The capital maintenance doctrine protects creditors by restricting returns of capital to shareholders.

-- Share buybacks are a permitted exception, funded primarily by distributable profits or a fresh share issue, requiring OR approval of the contract.
+- Share buybacks are a permitted exception, funded primarily by distributable profits or a fresh share issue, requiring OR approval of the contract and filings (SH03/SH06).

-- Private companies can fund buybacks out of capital using the PCP procedure, which involves a solvency statement, auditor's report, and an SR.
+- Private companies can fund buybacks out of capital using the PCP procedure, which involves a solvency statement, auditor’s report, creditor/public notice, and a special resolution.

-- Reductions of capital are permitted via SR plus solvency statement (private companies) or SR plus court confirmation (all companies).
+- Reductions of capital are permitted via SR plus solvency statement (private companies) or SR plus court confirmation (all companies), with creditor protections.

 Key Terms and Concepts